MatthewDLudwig/NimiqWrapper/README.md

     - Returns the current block height.

 ### KeyguardHelper

+These functions can be accessed through the `keyguardHelper` property of the constructed `NimiqWrapper` object.

 - Functions
   - `initKeyguard`
     - This function is called to initalize the keyguard client.